UX-Decoder/Segment-Everything-Everywhere-All-At-Once/README.md

 ![SEEM design](assets/teaser_new.png?raw=true)
 A breif introduction of all the generic and interactive segmentation tasks we can do.
 Try our demo at [[Demo Route 1](https://36771ee9c49a4631.gradio.app)\]  [[Demo Route 2](https://4a489753d0c824e0.gradio.app)\]    [[Demo Route 3](https://8c52faee5271add1.gradio.app)\].

+## Other awsome projects you may want to follow:
+[Grounding SAM](https://github.com/IDEA-Research/Grounded-Segment-Anything) : Combining Grounding DINO and Segment Anything.
+[SAM](https://github.com/facebookresearch/segment-anything/) : Strong generic segmentation methods.
+[X-Decoder](https://github.com/microsoft/X-Decoder) : Generic decoder that can do multiple tasks with one model only.

 ## 🔥How to use the demo
 - Try our default examples first.
 - Upload an image;